PTSP Self Help Guide: 5 Steps to Support Your Trauma Healing

 Reestablishing meaning and purpose for one’s life helps PTSD sufferers to find something to believe in beyond the everyday struggle to avoid pain.

-1. Post-Traumatic Growth: Ways to Fill the Vacuum
+1. Post-Traumatic Growth: Find Ways to Fill the Vacuum

 Tedeschi and Calhoun (1996) propose five ways in which victims experience improvement post-trauma: